Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average time in days below previous high water mark of 76 days in the last 5 years of CDW, we see it is relatively lower, thus better in comparison to the benchmark SPY (124 days)
+• Looking at the average time in days below previous high water mark of 82 days in the last 5 years of CDW, we see it is relatively smaller, thus better in comparison to the benchmark SPY (121 days)

-• Compared with SPY (179 days) in the period of the last 3 years, the average time in days below previous high water mark of 82 days is lower, thus better.
+• During the last 3 years, the average time in days below previous high water mark is 63 days, which is lower, thus better than the value of 89 days from the benchmark.

 Performance (YTD)